Deep Contradictions Remain At The Core Of The Israeli-Palestinian Conflict

 Israel's political discourse has been drifting away from the idea of "land for peace" — that Israelis should concede territory for a Palestinian state, which should then live in harmony with Israel.

-Some Israelis oppose a Palestinian state on national security grounds — because of past Palestinian attacks and the example of Gaza following Israel's withdrawal — or religious grounds, because they consider the West Bank part of the ancient homeland of the Jewish people.
-Prime Minister Benjamin Netanyahu previously supported a two-state solution in theory, but now voices many reservations in practice, referring to a "state-minus."
+Some Israelis oppose a Palestinian state on national security grounds, because of past Palestinian attacks and the example of Gaza following Israel's withdrawal, or religious grounds, because they consider the West Bank part of the ancient homeland of the Jewish people.
+Netanyahu previously supported a two-state solution in theory but now voices many reservations in practice, referring to a "state-minus."

 His view resembles that of U.S. Ambassador David Friedman, appointed by President Trump.
 "A two-state solution would be a wonderful thing," Friedman told NPR, but only if it "doesn't threaten Israel" and other nations.
 Friedman cast doubt on that possibility, given the power of Hamas.